andres20980/kasten-docs/docs/usage.md

 ### Deleting A Policy â

-You can easily delete a policy from the policies page or using the API.
-  However, in the interests of safety, deleting a policy will not delete all the restore points that were generated by it.
-Restore points from deleted policies can be manually deleted from the Application restore point view or via the API.
+A policy may be deleted from the Policies page, Policy View page, or through the API.
+However, for safety, deleting a policy does not remove the restore points it generated.
+Restore points from deleted policies must be manually deleted from the Application restore point view or via the API.

 ### Upgrading a Policy â

+Periodic releases of Veeam Kasten include enhancements to improve backup data robustness and performance.
+In order to prepare the repository to take advantage of these enhancements, an upgrade may be required via each policy.

-You can upgrade an eligible policy either through the policies page or by using the UpgradeAction API.
-When you upgrade a Policy , it automatically upgrades all associated StorageRepositories .
+An eligible policy may be upgraded through the Upgrade menu option on the Policies page or by using the UpgradeAction API.
+Upgrading a Policy automatically upgrades all associated StorageRepositories .
-  Additionally, with the periodic release of new Veeam Kasten versions, you can expect enhancements to improve backup robustness and performance.
-Upgrading policies not only facilitates the implementation of these enhancements but also prepares the ground for Veeam Kasten to introduce new data management features or operations.

 Depending on the specific Veeam Kasten release and the amount of data protected through a policy, an upgrade workflow may take anywhere from a